maxwellbrenner/UFCStats-Scraper/Scraper Documentation.md

 # UFCStats Web Scraper

-This program scrapes detailed event, fight, and fighter statistics from the UFCStats website, storing the data in a well-structured CSV.
+This program scrapes detailed event, fight, and fighter statistics from the UFCStats archive, storing the data in a well-structured CSV.

 ![README Banner](images%20(UFCStats.com)/UFCStats%20-%20README%20Banner.png)